hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

     1. maxDate: 2021-06-12 (java.time.LocalDate)
 ```

-If used properly, parameter injection can be very useful.
+If used properly parameter injection can be very useful.
 Use with caution.

 ## 7. Selecting Data

 When SQL queries return data to the application, the returned data takes the form of a *result set*.
 The typical queries that return data are the SELECTs queries; however, there are other cases that do return data as well, such as queries using the RETURNING functionality and some INSERT queries with auto-generated keys.

-### Degree
+### The Query Degree

 The result set can have zero, one, or many columns: this is known as the **degree** of the result set.